 Kutztown, PA 19530

-	Dr. Lyter has advocated for policies that support social worker safety

-	and was instrumental in policy change regarding worker safety through

-	CSWE and the Educational Policy and Accreditation Standards.
+Dr. Lyter has advocated for policies that support social worker safety and risk management and was instrumental in policy change regarding worker safety through CSWE and the Educational Policy and Accreditation Standards.

 - Generalist Social Work Practice with Individuals, Families, & Groups

 - Advanced Micro Practice

 - application of the DSM in social work practice